xgdapg/wtk/README.md

 ## Xgo
-Xgo是一个以简化web开发为目的的Go语言web框架。
-Xgo is a simple web framework to build webapp easily in Go.
+Xgo is a simple web toolkit to build webapp easily in Go.

 ## Installation